 Again, not for most people.

-Oxalates are in some raw veggies, including spinach, beets, chard, rhubarb, and kale .
-They get a lot of heat for being damaging antinutrients, and they sound scary, but they’re actually pretty harmless as long as you’re in generally good health.
+Oxalates (also called oxalic acids) are in some raw veggies, including cruciferous vegetables like cauliflower and kale, spinach, beets, chard, and rhubarb .
+They get a lot of heat for being damaging antinutrients, and they sound scary, but they’re actually pretty harmless as long as you’re in reasonably good health.

-Why aren’t oxalates a big deal for most people?
-Because your gut bacteria deactivate 85-98% of the oxalate you eat .
-The minor remaining oxalate binds to minerals (particularly calcium, magnesium, and iron) and forms tiny crystals that you pee out.
+Oxalates aren't that big a deal because your gut bacteria deactivate 85-98% of the oxalate you eat .
+The small amount of remaining oxalate binds to minerals (particularly calcium, magnesium, and iron) and forms tiny crystals that you pee out.

-If your gut biome is imbalanced, however, you may not be deactivating enough oxalate; in that case, oxalate can builds up and cause kidney stones.
+If your gut biome is imbalanced or your digestive enzymes are weak, however, you may not be deactivating enough oxalate; in that case, oxalate can builds up and cause kidney stones.
 About 80% of kidney stones are made of calcium oxalate .

 So if your gut is in rough shape, maybe you should cook higher-oxalate veggies while you focus on building a stronger gut.
 Try taking a probiotic with Lactobacilli and Bifidobacteria - they’re both great at breaking down oxalates (and they’re both in Ample, by the way).
 Or, if your family has a history of kidney stones or gout, you may want to avoid high-oxalate raw veggies altogether.